techindro/techindro/README.md

 <div align="center">

-### *"FAILURE IS AN OPTION HERE, IF THINGS ARE NOT FAILING, YOU ARE NOT INNOVATING ENOUGH."* — ELON MUSK
+### "*FAILURE IS AN OPTION HERE, IF THINGS ARE NOT FAILING, YOU ARE NOT INNOVATING ENOUGH* – Elon Musk"

 <img src="https://komarev.com/ghpvc/?username=techindro&label=Profile%20Views&color=brightgreen&style=flat-square" alt="Profile Views"/>